pce/pce.github.io/_posts/2021-03-26-Memory_CopyMoveSemanticsRuleOfFive.md

 It is often used for move constructor and move assignment operator.

-Despite that, rvalue refernce is a modern technique to optimze the processing speed and memory usage.
+Despite that, rvalue reference is a modern technique to optimize the processing speed and memory usage.
-How ?
+How?
 In an lvalue assignment a new rvalue is created and copied the result to the memory location of the lvalue.
-More efficent is a rvalue reference that assigns the address of the temporary objects, while supporting exclusive ownership.
+More efficient is an rvalue reference that assigns the address of the temporary objects, while supporting exclusive ownership.

 ```c++
     int a = 1;